cjcbusatto/berlin-weather-telegram/README.md

 7. Edit the `action.yml` to the desired time to receive the message.
 Github Actions works using UTC, therefore, you need to adapt the value to your timezone.
 8. Enjoy!

+## Acknowledgement

+This project is based on the Github Actions [video from BYTESIZED channel](https://www.youtube.com/watch?v=J4EhgEskSZA).